glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 see hematopoietic stem cell transplant.

-any type of cell that may mature into different types of cells.
+any type of cell that can mature into different types of cells.
 In cancer treatment, the term usually refers to the immature blood cells found in the bone marrow and in the blood.
 Even though they start out the same, these stem cells can mature into all types of blood cells.
 See also bone marrow.

 a method of needle biopsy that is useful in some cases in which calcifications or a mass can be seen on imaging tests but cannot be felt.
 A computer maps the location of the mass to guide the placement of the needle.
-See also biopsy, calcifications, needle aspiration, needle biopsy, imaging studies.
+See also biopsy, calcifications, needle aspiration, needle biopsy, imaging tests.

-breastbone, the flat bone where the ribs meet in the center at the front of the chest.
+breastbone; the flat bone where the ribs meet in the center at the front of the chest.

 solid waste matter; feces.

 a method to detect abnormal deoxyribonucleic acid (DNA) in cells that rub off from colorectal cancers and come out in the stool.
 This test is being studied as a screening test for colorectal cancer, but it is not currently available.
 See also colorectal cancer screening, deoxyribonucleic acid.